Taking Bikes on French Trains: A bike rider’s Guide

 If you have travelled to Europe before then you will know just how well connected the rail system is.
 As a form of travel, trains often offer up a more affordable and sometimes even quicker option than car or plane travel.
-So if you are exploring France by bike, then you will certainly want to know how to take your bike on French trains.
+So if you are exploring France by bike, then you will certainly want to know how to take your bike on French SNCF trains.

-After some online researching we discovered Japan also has a similar requirement for bikes when taken on trains.
+After some online research, we discovered Japan also has a similar requirement for bikes when taken on trains.
 They need to be dismantled and fully enclosed when taken onboard.
 The Japanese have designed a specific piece of equipment to assist cyclists with train travel.
 It is called a rinko bag.
 Pretty much it’s a very lightweight sack made of nylon.
 It ticked a lot of boxes.
 Given we were bikepacking we couldn’t have anything bulky, and when it wasn’t in use, it folded down to the size of a water bottle.
-It was also light weight.
+It was also lightweight.
 With the benefit of watching a few YouTube clips we were sold on using them for our trip and ordered some from an online bike store in Japan.

 So armed with our rinko bags, we packed our bikes and walked onto the platform.
 Of course, there were a few stressful moments as well.
 Train travel is popular and getting on and off train carriages holding a bulky dismantled bike isn’t necessarily the easiest of tasks.
-With the TGV trains you are allocated a specific seat and carriage.
+With the TGV trains, you are allocated a specific seat and carriage.
 Working out where the carriage stops on the platform is very important.
 This is because it really is first in best dressed when it comes to using the luggage racks.
 As it happened we were always able to find a place for our bikes – sometimes we just had to get a little inventive.

 If you have no other option than to use a larger bike bag, there is a provision on some TGV services to pre-book this as larger luggage.
 You will need to do this in advance when you book your tickets and your bikes will be loaded into a separate luggage area on a special carriage.
 We don’t have any experience of doing this ourselves.

-Whilst travelling with a bike on the French trains can sometimes throw up its own stresses, we found it to be very worthwhile.
-It was a much cheaper and often a quicker way to travel.
+Whilst travelling with a bicycle on the French trains can sometimes throw up its own stresses, we found it to be very worthwhile.
+It was a much cheaper and often quicker way to travel.
 It also made navigating the larger cities a lot easier too, as you didn’t need to ride your way through any city traffic when using trains to get from point A to point B.

 1. Research any restrictions prior to purchasing your train tickets.
 Be aware these are different for each network.
 You want to know well in advance whether you need to disassemble your bike or not prior to arriving on the platform.